Moot Court 2015

+Bob Kane graduated from the University of California, Berkeley in 1973 with a BA in Conservation of Natural Resources and a BA in History, Phi Beta Kappa.
+He received his JD from University of California, Davis in 1976, was elected to the Order of the Coif, and was an editor of the Law Review.
+Mr. Kane served as an intern at the San Mateo District Attorney’s Office and for U.S. District Court Judge Thomas MacBride in Sacramento.
 Since graduating from law school, he has been in private practice in San Francisco and Tahoe City.
-He is currently a sole practitioner in San Francisco engaged in civil and criminal litigation and the general practice of law.
+He is currently a sole practitioner in San Francisco engaged in civil and criminal litigation and the general practice of law involving trial, appellate and transactional work.
 Mr. Kane has numerous publications to his credit.
 He is a member of the California and Hawaii Bars.
 He also serves as a superior court judge pro tem, arbitrator and mediator, and is active in local nonprofits.
-He is the President of the Board of Housing Rights and he was formerly on the Board of Legal Services of Northern California.
+He is the former President of the Board of Housing Rights and a former member of the Board of Legal Services of Northern California.

-Catalina was a Pretester and a Reader for the State Bar of California, Committee of Bar Examiners from 1982-1984, and taught LW&R at Hastings from 1983-1985.
+Catalina was a Pretester and a Reader for the State Bar of California, Committee of Bar Examiners, and she taught LW&R at UC Hastings from 1983-1985.
 Ms. Lozano was a Deputy State Public Defender from 1986-1988, and she argued cases before the First, Third, Fifth and Sixth District Courts of Appeal.
-She won reversals for many clients, and several of her cases have been published in California Appellate Reports.
-In 1988, she returned to private practice.
+She won reversals for many clients, and several of her cases have been published in the California Appellate Reporter.

 Kimon Manolius graduated from Brown University in 1983 with a BA in Development Studies with a focus on East Africa.
 He thereafter worked on state and federal election campaigns and in state government in Massachusetts.
 He received his JD from Boston University in 1991.

-After law school, he joined the San Francisco City Attorney’s Office and worked in complex employment litigation for the Police and Fire Departments.
+After law school, he joined the San Francisco City Attorney’s Office and worked in complex employment litigation for the police and fire departments.
 He then joined the City Attorney’s Trial Team and became a Team Leader.
 His litigation practice included civil rights defense cases, personal injury, employment, and state and federal appellate work.
 He served as the City’s Chief of Civil Litigation and also managed the City’s Code Enforcement Team.
 He also served as Managing Attorney for the San Francisco City Attorney’s Office from 2000-2002.

 In 2006, he was appointed to the SF Ethics Commission and elected to the position of Vice Chair.
 He has taught LW&R and Moot Court at Hastings for many years.
-He also teaches Intensive Advocacy at both USF and Stanford Law Schools.
+He also teaches Intensive Advocacy at USF and Stanford Law Schools.

 Michael Quinn is a Deputy Attorney General for the State of California.
 He is assigned to the office's Correctional Law Section, which defends the Governor's Office and the California Department of Corrections and Rehabilitation.
 Prior to joining the Attorney General's Office, he worked as an associate at Pillsbury, Madison & Sutro, where he was part of the real estate and land use practice group, and as a litigation associate at Ropers, Majeski, Kohn and Bentley.
 He received his JD from Hastings in 2000 and his BA from the University of San Francisco in 1997.